 One of the most important things you can do for yourself is daily self-care.
 For instance, I start each morning with a hydration routine by drinking water as soon as I wake up.
 Next, I might take vitamin supplements if I’m not eating well.
 Then I'll pack healthy snacks and my water bottle.
 I always change my pouch prior to eating breakfast and make sure I have extra supplies in my purse.
 These daily habits allow me to feel prepared for the day.
 And if you’re not a morning person, plan things the night before.

 4. Allow for Murphy’s Law.

-No week is complete without something going wrong, so plan for it.
-Take for instance that terrifying feeling of your appliance peeling off while you’re at work, or a very inconvenient leak at the movie theater.
-Allow time in your week for preparing an emergency ostomy kit and extra clothes, and always carry it with you!
-You’re better-off knowing these things are readily available just in case you need them.
+No week is complete without something going wrong, plan on it.
+Take for instance that terrifying feeling of your pouch coming loose while you’re at work, or a very inconvenient leak at the movie theater.
+Allow time in your schedule to prepare an emergency kit and extra clothes and ostomy supplies, and always carry it with you!
+You’re better off knowing these things are readily available just in case you need them.

 5. Lean on others for support.

 The first step is being honest about your needs because having an illness or ostomy might be a lifelong condition.
 When you ask for help in a considerate way (and understand they may need to turn you down), there’s no need to feel guilty about leaning on others.
 It can be something as simple as having someone bring dinner over when you’re feeling fatigued, or asking for donated ostomy supplies if you're drained from paying out-of-pocket.